Call Us

 Getting help

-If you notice any of the signals above, either in yourself or someone else, you should take steps to get crisis support straight away.
+If you notice any of the signs above, either in yourself or someone else, you should take steps to get crisis support.
 Help and support is out there for anyone struggling with mental health issues or considering taking their own life.
 In the long-term, there are things you can do to tackle the issues you've been experiencing and improve your wellbeing.

 Prevention